Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Neural Characteristic Activation Analysis for ReLU Networks

-The idea behind WN is to make the length $l$ and the direction $\nicefrac{\bfv}{\normtwo{\bfv}}$ of the weight vector independent of each other in the Cartesian coordinate system, which is effective in improving the conditioning of the gradients of the parameters and speeding up the convergence of optimization.
+WN makes the length $l$ and the direction $\nicefrac{\bfv}{\normtwo{\bfv}}$ of the weight vector independent of each other in the Cartesian coordinate system, which is effective in improving the conditioning of the gradients and thus speeding up optimization.